-Department of Environmental Protection (Department) and the U.S. Environmental establish limits for contaminants in bottled water, which must provide the same protection for public health.
+To ensure that tap water is safe to drink, the Department of Environmental Protection (Department) and the U.S. Environmental Protection Agency (U.S. EPA) prescribe regulations limiting the amount of certain contaminants in water provided by public water systems.
+The Food and Drug Administration (FDA) and Massachusetts Department of Public Health (DPH) regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of these contaminants does not necessarily indicate
+The presence of these contaminants does not necessarily indicate that the water poses a health risk.